Gieneq/HeadlessPiPlayer/README.md

 ~/HeadlessPiPlayer/target/release/headless_pi_player >> ~/headless_pi_player.log 2>&1
 ```

 Some delay is required, file is touched for debug purpose.
+You can download released version and pass custom path to executive.

 Make script executable: